These are uncertain times and we want you to know that we are here for you.

 If you have a new, continuous cough and/or a high temperature or think that you may have coronavirus symptoms DO NOT attend the GP surgery, pharmacy or hospital.

-If you have symptoms, even if they are mild, you muststay at home and follow the national guidance.
-Everyone who lives in your house must also stay at home and follow this guidance.
+If you have symptoms, even if they are mild, you must stay at home, book a PCR test and follow the national guidance.

 If you need to check your symptoms or forinitial advice go to the NHS 111 online symptom checker